15 Clever Pet Products You Can Make at Home

 This inexpensive powder will leave your dog fresh-smelling, and help to repel fleas.
-It's safe to apply as often as needed.
+It’s safe to apply as often as needed.
 Empty a one-pound box of baking soda into a mixing bowl and sprinkle with scented essential oil—rosemary, lavender, eucalyptus, or whatever scents you prefer.
 Stir to blend.
-Work the treated baking soda into your dog's fur, beginning at the neck (where fleas congregate) and working toward the tail.
+Work the treated baking soda into your dog’s fur, beginning at the neck (where fleas congregate) and working toward the tail.
 Keep the powder away from the nose, mouth, eyes, and ears.
 Allow the powder to remain on the dog for 10 minutes, then comb or brush it out along with dirt and fleas.
-If you have a large dog, you may need to make two or more recipes' worth.
+If you have a large dog, you may need to make two or more recipes’ worth.
 Check out these tips to on how to get rid of fleas for additional help.
-Make sure you know these subtle signs your dog is secretly mad at you.

 For Dogs: Ear Mite Oil

 Ear mites can lead to serious infections and problems, including hearing loss in dogs.
 You can help to head off problems—and expensive vet bills—with this simple treatment.
 Pierce a vitamin E capsule (500 IU) with a needle and squeeze the contents into a small dropper bottle.
 Add a quarter-cup of mineral oil and shake.
 Store at room temperature.
 To apply, hold the bottle in your hand for a few minutes to warm the oil.
-Put two or three drops of warm oil into the dog's ear canal and massage gently for a count of 10.
+Put two or three drops of warm oil into the dog’s ear canal and massage gently for a count of 10.
 Allow the dog to shake its head, then carefully swab oil and dirt from the ear.
 Repeat in the other ear.
 Apply every other day for a full week.
 If you are too late and the problem persists, consult a veterinarian.
 It could be a yeast infection and not mites at all.
-These are the secrets your veterinarian wishes you knew.
-Plus: We'll show you how to easily repair pet claw marks.
+Plus: We’ll show you how to easily repair pet claw marks.

 For Cats: Quick Fish Stick Treats